The Multiple Cause of Death database contains mortality and population counts

 race (American Indian or Alaskan Native, Asian/Pacific Islander, Black or African American, White),

-Hispanic ethnicity and gender.
-Data are also available by year, month and week day of death,
+Data are also available by place of death, month and week day of death,

 Data Use Restrictions:

 The Public Health Service Act (42 U.S.C.
 242m(d)) provides that the data collected by the